loveryanmuch/SQL-Project/starting_with_questions.md

 SQL Queries:
 SELECT
-    "country", "v2ProductName","v2ProductCategory", "productQuantity",
-	RANK() OVER (PARTITION BY "country" ORDER BY "productQuantity" DESC) AS product_rank FROM
+    "country", "v2ProductName","v2ProductCategory", "productQuantity",    -- select four columns RANK() OVER (PARTITION BY "country" ORDER BY "productQuantity" DESC) AS product_rank -- alculates the rank of products within each country based on their product quantity.

-    all_sessions
+FROM all_sessions                                   -- specify the data from 'all_sessions"table
 WHERE
-    "productQuantity" IS NOT NULL
-    AND "country" != 'not available in demo dataset' AND "v2ProductCategory" != '${escCatTitle}'
-	AND "v2ProductCategory" != '(not set)'
-ORDER BY  "country" ASC;
+    "productQuantity" IS NOT NULL                   -- filter out NULL data AND "country" != 'not available in demo dataset'-- filter out 'not available in demo dataset' data AND "v2ProductCategory" != '${escCatTitle}'     -- filter out '${escCatTitle}' data AND "v2ProductCategory" != '(not set)'          -- filter out '(not set)' data ORDER BY  "country" ASC;                            -- list by country name in alphabetically.

 SELECT